Original Sin (2001 film): Plot

 Luis finds Julia and discovers she is actually in league with Walter.
 Luis believes she loves him and lies to Walter, but when confronted, a fight breaks out, and Luis shoots Walter.
-Julia sends Luis to go and buy them tickets home, but it was a trick, and Walter is not dead.
+Julia sends Luis to go and buy them tickets home, but it is a trick, and Walter is not dead.
 Julia appears to love Luis but fears Walter, so she and Luis run off to live secretly, with the supposedly dead Walter in pursuit.
-Walter turns out to be Julia (Bonny's) old lover and partner, Billy.
+Walter turns out to be Julia's (Bonny's) old lover and partner, Billy.
 Billy makes a cut on Bonny's back before having sex with her, as he did during their previous encounters.

 Luis throws away his promising future to be with Julia/Bonny.
 One night, Luis follows Julia/Bonny and discovers Walter/Billy is alive and that the two are still working together; she is apparently going to poison her husband that very night.
 He returns home to wait for her, and when she arrives, he reveals that he knows about the plan, confesses his love for her once more, and swallows the poisoned drink.
 Julia flees with the dying Luis, with Walter close behind.
 They run into him at a train station; Walter is furious that Julia has betrayed him.
 As Walter holds a knife to her throat, Luis shoots and wounds him, with Julia finishing him off.

 Back in the mise en scene, Julia finishes her story and asks the priest to pray with her.
 The next morning the guards come to her cell to take her to her execution, only to find the priest kneeling in her clothing.

 In Morocco, Julia is watching a card game.
-She walks around the table occupied by gamblers - including Luis - and thanks them for allowing her to watch.
+She walks around the table occupied by gamblers – including Luis – and thanks them for allowing her to watch.
 As Julia signals Luis about the other players' cards, he begins telling them the story of how they got there.

 Cast

+Production

+It was rumored that the chemistry between Jolie and Banderas led to a relationship, which they denied.
+The film had to be cut to achieve a R-rating, which director Michael Cristofer called censorship.

 Reception

 On Rotten Tomatoes the film has a 12% approval rating based on 90 reviews and an average rating of 3.40/10.
 The site's consensus states: "Laughably melodramatic, Original Sin features bad acting, poor dialogue and even worse plotting."
-On Metacritic it has a score of 33 based on reviews from 24 critics, indicating generally unfavorable reviews.
+On Metacritic, it has a score of 33 based on reviews from 24 critics, indicating generally unfavorable reviews.

-Roger Ebert of the Chicago Sun-Times gave the movie a positive review and said about Jolie's performance, "Jolie continues to stalk through pictures entirely on her own terms.
+Roger Ebert of the Chicago Sun-Times gave the movie a positive review, and said about Jolie's performance: "Jolie continues to stalk through pictures entirely on her own terms.
 Her presence is like a dare-ya for a man.
 There's dialogue in this movie so overwrought, it's almost literally unspeakable, and she survives it by biting it off contemptuously and spitting it out."

 Angelina Jolie was nominated for a Golden Raspberry Award for Worst Actress for her work in both this film and Lara Croft: Tomb Raider.